 {

-error_log /var/log/nginx/domain.com.error.log crit;
+error_log /var/log/nginx/default.error.log crit;

-root /home/user/public_html;
+root /home/default/public_html;

 index index.php index.html index.htm;